benhsmith/netwhere/README.md

     netwhere eth0 192.168.0.0 255.255.255.0

-Load html/index.html in a browser with a URL parameter of collector=host:ip
+Load html/index.html in a browser with a URL parameter of collector=host:ip, e.g.:

     http://localhost/netwhere/?collector=192.168.0.33:8080#